tomasholderness/PyRaster/README.md

         else:
             return 0
 ```
-Then the function is vectorized, and a raster array can be passed in as an argument
+Once the function is vectorized, and a raster array can be passed in as an argument
 ```
 value_test_vect = numpy.vectorize(value_test)
 new_array = value_test_vect(band1, some_value)